ADirin/OTP1_LectureMaterial/Week 3 /InClass_Assignment/Tempreture.md

 1. Run Tests:
 - Right-click on the TemperatureConverterTest class and select Run 'TemperatureConverterTest'.
 - Observe the results in the Run window.
 All tests should pass if the implementation is correct.

+## Submission

+- Take a screenshots of the output with your name and submit in the designated folder in moodle (Further instruction during the classroom)